To import data from RSS and Atom feeds to Google Sheets use the IMPORTFEED function:

 headers – include column headers as an extra row on top of the returned data.
 Set to FALSE by default.

-To copy the spreadsheet used for this tutorial simply click on this link – Here
+Get a copy of the spreadsheet used for this tutorial

 How to import data from RSS and Atom feeds to Google Sheets